tenzir/tenzir/web/docs/use/run/README.md

 ## Stop a server

-There exist 3 ways stop a server:
+There exist two ways stop a server:

 1. Hit CTRL+C in the same TTY where you started VAST.
 2. Send the process a SIGINT or SIGTERM signal, e.g., via `pkill -2 vast`.
    Sending VAST a SIGTERM is the same as (1).
-3. Run `vast stop`.

 Option (3) comes in handy when you are working with a remote VAST server.